 Apart from the Krobo festival, participants in the tour will attend the following events:

 – an interesting voodoo ceremony.

 – an “Ashanti funeral”: a festive celebration that consecrates the return of the spirit of an ancestor.

 DAY 1: Lome, Gulf of Guinea – TOGO

 Arrival in Lome and transfer to the hotel.

 DAY 2: Voodoo, from Lome to Agbodrafo – TOGO

-Lomé, the vibrant capital of Togo, is the only African city which was a colony of the Germans, the British and the French.
-It is also one of the few capitals in the world bordering with another nation.
-These elements have led to the development of a unique identity reflected in the life style of its inhabitants and in the architecture of the town: Lomé is indeed a cross point for people, trade and cultures, a cosmopolitan city in small size.
-We will visit: the central market with its famous “Nana Benz”, women who control the market of the expensive “pagne” (=cloths) coming from Europe and sold all over West Africa; the colonial buildings of the administrative quarter where the reminiscent of colonial time is still very present.
+Lomé, the vibrant capital of Togo, is the only African city that was a colony of the Germans, the British, and the French.
+It is also one of the few capitals in the world bordering another nation.
+These elements have led to the development of a unique identity reflected in the lifestyle of its inhabitants and in the architecture of the town: Lomé is indeed a cross point for people, trade, and cultures, a cosmopolitan city in small size.
+We will visit: the central market with its famous “Nana Benz”, women who control the market of the expensive “pagne” (cloths) coming from Europe and sold all over West Africa; the colonial buildings of the administrative quarter where reminiscence of the colonial time is still very present.